input-output-hk/catalyst-core/src/event-db/Readme.md

 #### Authentication API

-The GraphQL exposes 2 **Mutations** which are used for security.
+The GraphQL server exposes 2 **Mutations** that are used for security.

 If the user is NOT authenticated, they can not update any data in the database, only read data.

 To authenticate run the `authenticate` mutation with the email address and password of the user to be authenticated.
 If successful, this mutation will return a JWT which will have 1 hr of Life.
-Place the returned JSW in a `Authorization: Bearer <JWT>` header for all subsequent calls.
+Place the returned JWT in an `Authorization: Bearer <JWT>` header for all subsequent calls.

-`currentAcct` query will return the authenticated users current account details and role.
+`currentAcct` query will return the authenticated user's current account details and role.

 To register a new user, the `registerAdmin` mutation can be used.
 It will only work if the user is properly authenticated with a `cat_admin` role.